PandoraPay/go-pandora-pay/docs/installation.md

 1. `go env GOROOT`
 2. download from https://golang.org/doc/manage-install

+### Installing TLS/SSL Certificates

+To install TLS certificates, you need to place the certificates in the application root folder with the following names `certificate.crt`
+`certificate.key`

+You also need to specify the **domain address** by using the argument `--tcp-server-address="domain.net"`

+To get authority certificates, you can use [cerbot](https://certbot.eff.org) (it's easy!) / or [Let's Encrypt](https://letsencrypt.org/)

 # DISCLAIMER:
 This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.